-- 1. Two posts
+- 1. One post

-- 2. Two responses
+- 2. One response

 - 3. Two posts or responses (your choice)

 Portfolio assignments

 Detailed assignment sheets will be handed out when each of the assignments are introduced in class.
 To give you a sense of the course and scope of work you will do, however, a brief explanation for each assignment follows below.